apessino/modulator/readme.md

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=n-txrCMvdms" target="_blank"><img src="http://img.youtube.com/vi/n-txrCMvdms/0.jpg"
 alt="CLICK HERE for a Video Introduction To The Modulator Crate And Play Application" width="240" height="180" border="2" /></a>
+Check out this video for an introduction to the application and crate!

 [CLICK HERE to go to the Modulator Play application repository](https://github.com/apessino/modulator_play)